 If you’re out of work for an extended period, the lost income can easily reach six figures or more.
 Even if your profession isn’t strenuous, you may not be in the clear – cancer is the second-leading cause of claims, according to insurer Sun Life Financial.

 What about that government safety net, you say?
-Workers who pay into the system are eligible to apply for Social Security disability insurance, but the average benefit in 2016 was just $1,167 a month.
+Workers who pay into the system are eligible to apply for Social Security disability insurance, but the average benefit in December 2019 was just $1,258 per month.

 Considering all of this, it’s best to get a professional opinion about whether you can afford the consequences of going without this type of coverage.

 Perception: Coverage isn’t needed – doesn’t Medicare pay for that?

 Reality: Help with the tasks of daily living, similar to care provided in a nursing home, isn’t covered by Medicare.

 Such aid is a common necessity.
 Seven out of 10 people turning 65 in this day and age can expect to use some form of long-term care, according to the U.S. Department of Health and Human Services, though only one out of 10 has planned ahead to pay for it.